ohokay/omniauth-etsy/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add OmniAuth and OmniAuth::Etsy to your application's Gemfile:

+	gem 'omniauth', '~>1.0'
   	gem 'omniauth-etsy', '0.0.1-alpha'

 And then execute: